shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

     <img src="visualisations/tsne_plot.png" width=500>

-    <p> This representation seems to show a large degree of overlap between the two classes and no clear separation or clustering.
+    <p> This representation generated from 10,000 samples from each class seems to show a large degree of overlap between the two classes particularly in the centre.
-    This would indicate that the VAE has not been able to learn significant distinguishing features between the Alzheimer's (AD) and Nomral Control (NC) classes.
+    However, we can note that there are concentrated clusters of each class in different areas of the centre mass.
+We can also note that the NC samples are more sparsely spread around the edges of the plot, suggestings they could have an overall wider distribution.
+While there is no clear separation between the two classes, these differences in the distribtuion do indicate some underlying differences in the representations of each class.

 - **Denoising Process**: The [`visualise_denoising_process`](utils.py#L9) function allows for visualisation of the image generation process, showing intermediate steps.